 Colorado ponders storing carbon in defunct oil and gas wells

-Pa. drillers abandoned thousands of natural gas wells in 5 years, ignored state law, report says January 2023
+PA drillers abandoned thousands of natural gas wells in 5 years, ignored state law, report says January 2023

 NETL Story Map Rediscovery of Abandoned Wells in the World's First Oil Field